AAbbadi/M2-Language/README.md

 # M2-Language
-A solution for multi stores for CMS pages
+A solution for multi stores CMS pages